containeroo/cloudflare-operator/docs/content/roadmap.md

-# roadmap
+# Roadmap

-We are planing some more features in the next release:
+These features are planned for the next couple of months:

-- send notification if a DNS Record was created/deleted/updated in Cloudflare
+- Send notifications for certain events
-- Support of IPv6 addresses
+- Add support for IPv6 addresses